Volunteering Step-by-Step

 that you are Jewish or otherwise entitled by the Law of Return ("Zakai

-Hok Hashvut").
-You need this JA-confirmation for the Ministry of
+You need the JA-confirmation for the Ministry of Interior (MoI):

 At the Ministry of Interior (MoI)